Aizawl FC

-Aizawl FC is an Indian professional football club based in Aizawl, Mizoram, that competes in the I-League.
-Incorporated in 1984, the club earned the entry in India's top-tier league in 2015–16, after winning 2015 I-League 2nd Division.
-Nicknamed "the people's club", Aizawl became first football club from the Northeast to win a top flight Indian football league.
-The club also competes in the Mizoram Premier League.
+Aizawl Football Club is an Indian professional football club based in Aizawl, Mizoram.
+The club competes in the I-League, the second tier of Indian football league system.
+Founded in 1984, Aizawl earned entry in I-League in 2015–16 season, after winning the 2015 I-League 2.

+Nicknamed "the people's club", it became first club from the Northeast to win a top flight Indian football league.
+They also participate in Mizoram Premier League.
+Aizawl also went on to compete in continental stages, while the club appeared in 2017 edition of AFC Cup.

 History

-Aizawl FC was founded in 1984 in Aizawl, the capital of the Indian state of Mizoram and have since participated in various amateur tournaments.
-The club is affiliated with Mizoram Football Association (MFA) and is under the ownership of Robert Romawia Royte.
+Aizawl FC was founded in 1984 in Aizawl, the capital of Mizoram, and has since participated in various local tournaments.
+It is affiliated with the Mizoram Football Association (MFA) and is under the ownership of Robert Romawia Royte.

 In January 2012, they were officially certified by the All India Football Federation (AIFF) to participate in the I-League 2nd Division, then second tier of football league system in the country.
 This move would begin a new chapter for Aizawl Football Club as they would officially become professional.

-In September 2012, they participated in 2012 Indian Federation Cup Qualifiers.
+In September 2012, they participated in 2012 Indian Federation Cup qualifiers.
 Finally, the team qualified for I-League 2nd Division after its second attempt.
 In 2013, Aizawl reached the final of Bordoloi Trophy, but lost 1–0 to Bhawanipore.
-In 2015, they won the 2015 I-League 2nd Division, defeating Chanmari FC 4–2 in the final match.
-Thus they granted permission to participate in India's top-tier football tournament I-League in 2015–16 I-League, the first team from Mizoram to do so.
-The club also clinched the 2015–16 Indian Federation Cup title.
+In 2015, they won the 2015 I-League 2nd Division, defeating Chanmari 4–2 in the final match.
+Thus they granted permission to participate in India's top-tier football tournament I-League in 2015–16 season, the first team from Mizoram to do so.
+Later Jahar Das was appointed head coach, and the club achieved runners-up position at the 2015–16 Indian Federation Cup.

 On 20 December 2016, Khalid Jamil was announced as the head coach of the first team for 2016–17 I-League.
 On 30 April 2017, Aizawl won the 2016–17 I-League, topping the league table with 37 points from 18 games.
 Aizawl became the first team from the north-east to win the top flight of Indian football.
 In the 2017–18 I-League season, Aizawl finished the league on the 5th position, garnering 24 points from 18 games.
 Aizawl has also participated in the 2018 Indian Super Cup and reached the quarter-finals.
 In January 2019, Aizawl announced Stanley Rozario as their new head coach, and ended their 2018–19 I-League season on the 7th spot on the table, with 24 points from 20 games.
 In the next season, Aizawl garnered 16 points from 15 games, with 5 games left in hand.
 On 18 April 2020, the All India Football Federation, the organising body of the league announced the cancellation of the remaining matches due to the COVID-19 pandemic.